Kilham, Northumberland

 Situated on the border with Scotland, Kilham had a turbulent history.
 It suffered from repeated Scottish incursions, and was often destroyed and laid waste.
 The situation was considered serious enough for a report to be made to the Privy Council of England, about a raid in 1597 which had resulted in the death of several villagers.
 In later, more peaceful times, the area developed into an agricultural backwater, which was gradually opened up by the construction of roads and railways.

-Etymology
+Toponymy

 Kilham first appears in documents in 1177 as Killum, which is usually thought to derive from the Old English Cylnum, indicating the presence of kilns.
 The name was still spelt Killum as late as the 18th century.

 History

 Several well preserved Bronze Age settlements exist in the area around Kilham, and a cairn on Kilham Hill, excavated in 1905, was found to conceal a cist containing burnt bones, thought to date from the period.
 A bronze rapier blade dating from 1500 to 1000 BC, found near the Bowmont Water in the 19th century, and now in the National Museum of Scotland in Edinburgh, provides further evidence of Bronze Age activity in the parish.

 Iron Age hillforts are found throughout the Cheviot Hills, and the parish contains examples at Bowmont Hill, Kilham Hill, Pawston Camp, and Wester Hill.
 Such hillforts were not necessarily defensible, and the small interior area of most suggests they were not permanent settlements.
 Although some may have served as defended farmsteads, others are likely to have been animal enclosures, market places or places of worship.
 An enclosure at Barley Hill, in the north of the parish, is considered to have been a small farmstead, consisting of roundhouses and adjacent stockyards.

 Towards the end of the first millennium BC, all of the remaining upland forest in the area had been cleared, and increasing numbers of settlements or homesteads were established on the high moorland.
 Some of these appear to have been built within the ramparts of earlier hillforts, which had been abandoned for some time.
 A well-preserved settlement at Longknowe is thought to be Romano-British, although this part of Northumberland lay beyond the Roman frontier for much of the period of occupation.
 Small enclosed homesteads such as this are likely to have continued in use for several centuries, and were probably only abandoned as the population moved to lower lying hamlets during the Early Medieval period.

 In 651 King Oswine granted 12 named vills, or townships, including Shotton, and perhaps Thornington, along with a large tract of land beside the Bowmont Water, to Saint Cuthbert.
 The villagers would have been required to hand over the major proportion of any surplus produce and labour from these communities to the church.